 I wanted to try something new for our Easter dinner, since it was just the two of us- well, 3 of us 🙂

 I decided to roast a chicken – for my first time ever – and what an excellent decision that was!
-I used a recipe from the Williams-Sonoma Bride and Groom Cookbook and had dazzling, oh yes, DAZZLING, success!
+I used a recipe from the Williams-Sonoma Bride and Groom Cookbook as inspiration and had dazzling, oh yes, DAZZLING, success!

-Lemon & Rosemary Roasted Chicken with Vegetables
+Lemon & Rosemary Roasted Chicken with VegetablesPrint

-1 whole chicken (3-4 lbs) with innards removed
+1 whole chicken, innards removed (4 lbs)

 1 lemon, cut into quarters